 And the lengths to which the rebel will go to explain away his sin are astounding.
 He’ll rationalize his conduct in an effort to make it look acceptable.
 He’ll compare his life to the lives of other sinners rather than to God’s standard of holiness.
 He’ll say, “I’m just doing what makes me happy.”
 Through it all, though, one word will ring out loud and clear over his life: rebellion.

-So, I ask you, do you have some backlog that you are in rebellion to God about?
-If you do, I plead with you to lay aside your rebellion, repent of the sin, and rush into God’s open arms.
-Dry lands always come to rebels as God eventually reaches the limits of His patience.
-But that doesn’t have to happen to you.
-Your land doesn’t have to turn dry.
-To keep it watered you must live in obedience to the word of God.
+I ask you, do you have some backlog that you are in rebellion to God about?
+If you do, I plead with you to lay aside your rebellion, repent, and rush into God’s open arms.
+By refusing to repent you are surely headed for a dry land, if you aren’t already living in one.
+Remember, dry lands always come to rebels as God eventually reaches the limits of His patience.
+That doesn’t have to happen to you, though.
+All you have to do to keep your land watered is live in obedience to the word of God.
 Yes, that will cost you your rebellion, but that price will pale in comparison to the blessings that God sends your way.